International Undergraduate Pathways Program (iUPP)

 • Enhance students’ academic confidence.

-University Transfer Program (iUPP) offers three (3) intakes yearly (January, May and September).
+International Undergraduate Pathways Program (iUPP) offers three (3) intakes yearly (January, May and September).
 Students can choose to take 3 to 5 courses per semester.
 So, students can complete iUPP in 8 months if they take 5 courses per semester.
 Student must take a minimum of 3 courses per semester to maintain full-time status.

 3 core iUPP courses and choose 7 electives.